wtait/mtp/README.txt

 corollaries:

--alternative to scarcity dependant value systems; value is derived only from the broad distribution of transferrable items.
+-alternative to scarcity dependent value systems; value is derived only from the broad distribution of transferrable items.

--mtp enabled assets are transferred at much higher rates and across a much greater set of accounts than non mtp enabled counterparts.
+-as there are no artificial limits on transactions, mtp enabled assets are transferred at much higher rates and across a much greater set of accounts than non mtp enabled counterparts.
 -highly efficient distribution and utilization of assets.
 Valuable tokens have little to no downtime in usage.
 -price independent measure of value and stable asset peg.